Azure/iot-edge-v1/core/devdoc/module_loaders.md

 2. Module loaders for a given language binding may or may not be available depending on what *CMake* build options were used when the source was built.
+    For example if CMake was run with the `enable_dotnet_binding` variable set to `false`/`off` then the corresponding loader becomes unavailable for use.

 3. Every module loader implementation provides a global function that is responsible for returning a pointer to a `MODULE_LOADER` instance.
 The